redhat-appstudio/managed-gitops/docs/api.md

   # Optional: If the .spec.namespaces field is non-empty, this field will be used to determine whether Argo CD should
   # attempt to manage cluster-scoped resources.
-  # - If .spec.namespaces field is empty, this field is not used.
+  # - If .spec.namespaces field is empty, this field is ignored.
   # - If you are familiar with Argo CD: this field is equivalent to the field of the same name in the Argo CD Cluster Secret.
   clusterResources: false